Dealing with Late Payers: Managing Accounts Receivable

 Dealing with Late Payers

-Running a small business can be difficult at the best of times, but when you start dealing with late payers it can feel almost impossible.
-That’s why it’s hard to overstate the importance of keeping on top of the accounts.
+Running a small business can be difficult during the best of times, but when you start dealing with chronic late payers, maintaining stability can feel almost impossible.
+That is why it is hard to overstate the importance of keeping a strict eye on your accounts receivable.

-Late payments cost small and mid-sized businesses an estimated $3 trillion every year with one in ten invoices not being paid on time.
-That’s an enormous figure and the unpleasant result is that some healthy companies which should be thriving will go to the wall.
+Late payments cost small and mid-sized businesses an estimated $3 trillion every year, with roughly one in ten invoices not being paid on time.
+That is an enormous figure, and the unpleasant reality is that some otherwise healthy companies will be forced to close their doors simply because they ran out of liquid cash waiting for checks to clear.

-If business starts picking up and contracts come rolling in, it can be all too tempting to look at them as money in the bank.
-That’s where disaster lies.
-It leads to complacency or premature investment in expansion.
-If you’re not careful you could find yourself running into a temporary cashflow crisis which becomes mission critical for your business.
+When business starts picking up and signed contracts come rolling in, it can be all too tempting to look at them as money in the bank.
+That is where disaster lies.
+Treating unpaid invoices as liquid cash leads to complacency and premature investments in expansion.
+If you are not careful, you could find yourself running into a severe cash flow crisis when payroll is due but your clients’ invoices are still sitting at net-60.

-The answer is to plan, plan and plan a bit more – and this starts with getting a firm grip on the numbers.
-You need a comprehensive view of how much you are spending, what’s coming in and what you are due to pay.
+The answer is to plan meticulously—and this starts with getting a firm grip on the numbers.
+You need a comprehensive view of how much you are spending, what has actually cleared the bank, and what accounts are overdue.
+Generating weekly Accounts Receivable (AR) Aging reports helps you identify which clients need immediate follow-up to kickstart your income stream.

 Financial Forecasting